v1kko/daetools/trunk/daetools-package/daetools/docs/getting_started.rst

     :figwidth: 400 pt
     :align: center

-    Choose variable dialog for a 2D plot
+    Choose variable dialog for a 2D plot.

 Typical 2D and 3D plots are given in :numref:`Figure-GetStarted-6` and :numref:`Figure-GetStarted-7`.